Pink Moon: Critical reception

 Reviewing Pink Moon as part of the 2014 box set Tuck Box, Jayson Greene of Pitchfork noted, "A 'pink moon' is a baleful symbol, a sign of impending death or calamity ...
 On paper, this sentiment reads like vindictive rage, but on record, it sounds contemplative.
 Drake's voice never conveyed palpable anger or sadness; he had a slight, gentle voice and upper-class accent, the product of his upbringing, clipped and clean, and his guitar, as always, rang out with a crystalline purity.
 His music is so consoling that the darkness at its heart is not always accessible.
 It's almost impossible to hear the emotional abandon in Pink Moon, then, without the taste of his first two albums lingering on your mouth.
 It's only then that the bone-dry resonance of the guitars registers as slightly alarming, and the backdrop of silence suggests both the purity of Drake's vision and also something darker: like someone who has dropped out of the world, mumbling prophecies ...
 There is a stillness to Nick Drake's music that bewitches anyone who gets near enough, and Pink Moon is its purest expression.
 It remains the Nick Drake record most people begin with, and for good reason."

+In 2025, the magazine Paste referred to the album as Drake's "final masterpiece."

 Accolades

 Pink Moon was voted number 131 in the third edition of Colin Larkin's All Time Top 1000 Albums (2000).
 In 2003, the album was ranked number 320 on Rolling Stone magazine's list of the 500 Greatest Albums of All Time.
 In 2012, that ranking was revised to number 321, and in 2020 was revised to number 201.

-In the UK Pink Moon was placed at number 48 in Melody Maker's 2000 list of the best albums of all time, and at number 126 in Uncut's 200 Greatest Albums of All Time in 2016.
+In the UK, Pink Moon was placed at number 48 in Melody Maker's 2000 list of the best albums of all time, and at number 126 in Uncut's 200 Greatest Albums of All Time in 2016.

 Legacy

-The first notable cover versions of Nick Drake songs were released in 1992 when Lucinda Williams covered "Which Will" on her album Sweet Old World and alternative rock band Sebadoh covered "Pink Moon" on their EP Sebadoh vs Helmet.
-By 2006, Beck recorded covers of the album's songs for online-only release, including "Which Will", and "Parasite".
+The first notable cover versions of Nick Drake songs were released in 1992, when Lucinda Williams covered "Which Will" on her album Sweet Old World while alt-rock trio Walt Mink covered "Pink Moon" and alternative rock band Sebadoh covered "Pink Moon" on their EP Sebadoh vs Helmet.
+By 2006, Beck recorded covers of the album's songs for online-only release, including "Which Will" and "Parasite."

 1999 Volkswagen Cabriolet advertisement

-On 11 November 1999 Volkswagen debuted a television advertising campaign named "Milky Way" that featured the Volkswagen Cabriolet with the title track of Pink Moon as the soundtrack.
+On 11 November 1999, Volkswagen debuted a television advertising campaign named "Milky Way" that featured the Volkswagen Cabriolet with the title track of Pink Moon as the soundtrack.

 Ron Lawner, Chief Creative Officer of Arnold Communications stated in the press release, "The song is very special.
 It's an old song by a guy named Nick Drake.
 It's called 'Pink Moon' and is actually a very good introduction to Nick Drake if you're not familiar with him.
 It's very transporting.
 And to us seemed very fitting for a beautiful drive in the country on a very special night."